Kourtney Kardashian’s Boyfriend Younes Bendjima Teases Her On Instagram After Posting Harsh Comment

 Kourtney Kardashian and her boyfriend, Younes Bendjima, have been making headlines this week after some Instagram drama had fans talking.

-According to a July 19 report by Hollywood Life, Kourtney Kardashian recently posted a racy photo to her Instagram account.
+According to a July 19 report by Hollywood Life, Kardashian recently posted a racy photo to her Instagram account.
 In the picture, the Keeping Up with the Kardashians star is wearing a floral thong bikini, and baring her backside to the camera.

-Upon posting the photo, Younes Bendjima commented on the sexy snapshot and seemed to be angry that his girlfriend was showing off so much skin.
+Upon posting the photo, Bendjima commented on the sexy snapshot, and seemed to be angry that his girlfriend was showing off so much skin.
 “That’s what you need to show to get likes?”
-Younes commented on Kourtney’s photo, sparking controversy among fans.
+Bendjima commented on Kourtney’s photo, sparking controversy among fans.

-On Thursday, Kourtney Kardashian posted another photo of herself sitting on her bed.
-Kourt is wearing an a oversize sweatshirt in the picture, and showing off some major leg.
-However, it seems that Younes Bendjima approves of the most recent photo.
+On Thursday, Kardashian posted another photo of herself sitting on her bed.
+Kourtney is wearing an a oversized sweatshirt in the picture, and showing off some major leg.
+However, it seems that Bendjima approves of the most recent photo.
 “Hmmm well… ok for this one,” he wrote on the post.
 Later, Kourtney’s close friend, Simon Huck, mentioned Younes in a comment that included only a frowning face emoji.
 “Let me just play around fam,” Bendjima replied.

-As previously reported by the Inquisitr, there have been conflicting reports about whether or not Younes Bendjima was upset by Kourtney Kardashian’s bikini photo, and how the reality TV star reacted to the comment.
+As previously reported by the Inquisitr, there have been conflicting reports about whether or not Bendjima was upset by Kardashian’s bikini photo, and how the reality TV star reacted to the comment.

 Sources recently told Us Weekly Magazine that Kourtney and Younes were totally “fine” following the backlash from his Instagram comment, and that Bendjima was simply trying to make a joke.